WildernessLabs/docfx/guides/Getting_Started/Create_App/index.md

 # Create a new Meadow app

 Meadow applications are .NET Framework 4.7.1 console applications.
-To access the GPIO and Meadow-specific features, your project needs to reference the Meadow.Core library which is avaliable from NuGet.
+To access the GPIO and Meadow-specific features, your project needs to reference the Meadow.Core library which is available from NuGet.

 ## Prerequisites